-The P0138 trouble code points you to the exact area of your engine where the problem’s occurring.
-This makes it easier to diagnose than many codes.
-A full diagnosis is still necessary, however, to isolate whether the problem comes from the sensor itself, the wires around it, or somewhere else in the exhaust system.
+The P0138 trouble code points you to your engine’s exact area where the problem occurs, making it easier to diagnose than many codes.
+However, a full diagnosis is still necessary to isolate whether the problem comes from the sensor itself, the wires around it, or somewhere else in the exhaust system.

 If your vehicle is giving you a P0138 trouble code, you should fix it before it causes further engine damage.
-Read on below to learn more about what this code means and how to address it.
+Please read on below to learn more about what this code means and how to address it.

 P0138 Code Definition

 P0138 Code Definition (Generic): O2 oxygen sensor circuit high voltage (bank 1, sensor 2)